vectordotdev/vector/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] No

 ## How did you test this PR?
-`Please describe your testing plan in detail.
-Sharing information about your setup and the Vector configuration(s) you used (when applicable) is recommended.
+`Please describe your testing plan here.
+Sharing information about your setup and the Vector configuration(s) you used (when applicable) is highly recommended.
 Providing this information upfront will facilitate a smoother review process.`

 ## Checklist
 - [ ] Please add a changelog entry if your PR includes user facing changes.
 Otherwise, apply the "no-changelog" label to this PR.
 You can find details on [this document](https://github.com/vectordotdev/vector/blob/master/changelog.d/README.md).